 American Boomtown: The Costs and Benefits of Getting Rich in Williston, ND

 Waiting for a cheeseburger at the McDonalds in Williston, North Dakota I noticed something I hadn’t seen for a long time.
 The manager was irritated with his staff, snapping at them, frustrated by their incompetence.
-My first thought was that this man was not equal to his position.
-But then I began to think differently when I saw a sign in the window that said: Due to the Employment Shortage the Dining Room May be Closed.
-Please Use the Drive-Up.
+My first thought was that the man was not equal to his position.
+But then I began to think differently when I saw a sign in the window that said: Due to the Employment Shortage, the Dining Room May be Closed.
+Please Use the Drive-Up Window.

-It occurred to me that Williston was indeed a different sort of place, which was why I had come here in the first place.
-Williston is experiencing something few other American towns have experienced for a long time; they have far more jobs than they have people to fill them.
+It occurred to me then that Williston was indeed a different sort of place, which was why I had come here in the first place.
+Williston is experiencing something few other American towns have experienced for a long time.
+Williston has far more jobs than it has people to fill them.

-The manager’s frustration with his employees had to do with the fact that most of his staff were newly trained, not because the restaurant was new but because his previous staff had quit, moving on to better jobs and higher wages, forcing him to rehire, and this wasn’t the first time.
+The manager’s frustration with his staff had a lot to do with the fact that most of his staff were newly trained, not because the restaurant was new, but because his previous staff had quit, moving on to better jobs at higher wages, forcing him to rehire, and this wasn’t the first time.
 This had happened again and again.

-As it turns out, it is almost impossible to keep staff at low paying jobs in Williston these days, resulting in a maddening cycle of training and retraining.
+As it turns out, it’s almost impossible to keep staff at low paying jobs in Williston, resulting in a maddening cycle of training and retraining.
 Few workers remain long enough to master their duties.
-The ensuing lack of competence can drive management around the bend.
+The ensuing lack of competence can drive a poor manager around the bend.

 The Walmart in Williston finally caved and doubled the hourly wage from $8.50 to $17.
 Truck drivers and common laborers now make more than $70,000 a year in Williston.
 Oil field workers command six figures.
 The unemployment rate in Williston has plunged to 1%.